 How Parliament Works

-Singapore’s Parliament functions by making laws, controlling the state's finances and taking up a critical and inquisitorial role to check on the actions of the governing party and the ministries.
+Singapore’s Parliament functions by making laws, controlling the state's finances and acting as a check on the government.

 The other sessions of Parliament are presided by the Speaker who enforces the rules for the orderly conduct of parliamentary business as prescribed in the Standing Orders of Parliament.